Standard ECG settings are 25mm/s and 10mm/mV. Beware small complexes, which may indicate someone has adjusted the Y-axis to 5mm/mV.

 Brugada syndrome – genetic arrhythmia.
 Persistent or intermittent right sided ST elevation and RBBB, leading to VF and sudden death.

 QTc is normally under 0.490 up to 6 months, or 0.425 if over 6 months.
 Calculation = QT/SQR(RR), where QT is time from beginning of Q to end of T. Easiest way to calculate it is to count small squares: QTc is then QT/5 divided by SQR(RR) (where default is 25mm/sec).
+Over 450ms with history of syncope is a red flag; otherwise over 460ms.
+Consider family history of sudden death or “epilepsy”, too.

-PR 80-160ms, QRS less than 75ms, RV1 less than 20-26mm (trough at 1 year), SV6 less than 10mm at birth falling to 4 mm at 10 year.
+RV1 less than 20-26mm (trough at 1 year), SV6 less than 10mm at birth falling to 4 mm at 10 year.

 LVH – deep Q waves in V6 are a clue (upper limit is 0.54mV, ie 5 small squares).
 The SV1+RV6 upper limit ranges from 3.1mV (newborns) through to 5.7 (older children), staying at around 5 for most children (ie 50 small squares, my calculations).
+Glasgow guideline says if V5 (rather than V1) and V6 complexes overlap but this depends on how the ECG is printed and can very between 20 and 40 squares!!

 For adults, there are many different criteria for LVH eg: